Remote Learning Policy

 - Teachers must comment on the children’s learning

 - Feedback on completed work must be done on the same day or the day after.
-If it is weekend, then feedback should be on Monday.
+If it is a weekend, then feedback should be on the following Monday.

 Keeping in touch with pupils who aren’t in school and their parents

-- At least once a week teachers should engage in a live googlemeet catch up session to ensure all children are engaging with the learning.
-If a child does not engage then the teacher should phone the family to ensure everything is OK within the week and before the next catch up session.
+- At least once a week teachers should contact the parents/carers to ensure all children are engaging with the learning.
+If a child does not engage, then the teacher should phone the family to ensure everything is OK within the week and before the next catch up session.

 - Emails or any correspondence should be answered by the end of the next working day.
 There is no expectation that emails are answered over the weekend.

 - Any complaints or concerns should be addressed by the class teacher.
-If they are unable to be solves then the Head Teacher should be informed.
+If they cannot be resolved, then the Head Teacher should be informed.
 Any safeguarding issues should be reported on My Concern and the DSL / Deputy DSL informed.

 Attending virtual meetings with staff, parents and pupils :